ETH-PEACH-Lab/daTAR_unity_prototype/README.md

 Each chart has its own prefab with a template of the UI element representing a single data point with dummy data.
 When populating the chart the template gets cloned based on the real data.

 <h3>Operation Blocks</h3>
+<h5>IOpManger</h5>
+Implented by all the data table operation blocks Manger scripts, that is <em>OrderbyManager.cs</em> and <em>WhereManager.cs</em>.
+Stores the AR table column node the block is connected to in order to send sql quers operations to the AR data table block.

 <h3>Custom Blocks</h3>